Anti-proverb: History

-Anti-proverbs in literature
+In literature

 Some authors have bent and twisted proverbs, creating anti-proverbs, for a variety of literary effects.
 For example, in the Harry Potter novels, J. K. Rowling reshapes a standard English proverb into "It's no good crying over spilt potion" and Professor Dumbledore advises Harry not to "count [his] owls before they are delivered".

 From Nigeria, Adeyemi shows the use of both proverbs and anti-proverbs in Rérẹ́ Rún by Okediji.